amd/GenAI-contest/README.md

 <tr>
 <td align="center"><a href="./03-HIP_LLM_Acceleration/">LLM inference acceleration using HIP</a></td>
 <td>
-This guide will walk through how to write a HIP application to explore AMD GPU compute capability and integrate it to python application as a PyTorch HIP extension for improving the inference performance of Huggingface transformer models.
+This guide will walk you through the steps of writing a HIP application to explore AMD GPU compute capability and integrate it to python application as a PyTorch HIP extension for improving the inference performance of Huggingface transformer models.
 </td>
 </tr>